Bear Claw Cookies Recipe

 - 2 tablespoons slivered almonds

-- 1. In a large bowl, cream butter and sugar until light and fluffy.
+- 1. In a mixing bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
-Combine the flour, cocoa, baking soda and salt; gradually add to creamed mixture and mix well.
+Combine the flour, cocoa, baking soda and salt; gradually add to creamed mixture.
 Stir in cereal.
 Cover and refrigerate for 1 hour or until easy to handle.

 - 2. Roll into 1-in. balls.
 Place 2 in. apart on ungreased baking sheets.
 Flatten with a glass dipped in sugar.
 Bake at 350° for 9-11 minutes or until edges are firm.
 Remove to wire racks to cool completely.